igwgames/nes-starter-kit/guide/section_2/collectible_sprites.md

 a new sprite.
 Be sure to add a comma on the line above your new one to avoid syntax errors.
 You will also need to remove the comma at the end.

+A word of caution, if you add a new sprite in the middle of this list, _all of the sprites on your map will change as a result._ Our tools rely on the order of sprites in this file, so it's best to always add new sprites at the end, even if the order doesn't look amazing.

 Next, let's customize it a little.
 First, let's change the color!
 The current sprite uses palette 2, which is mostly red.
 This makes sense for a regular heart, but we want a super-heart, so we will use the blue color palette.
 Try changing `SPRITE_PALETTE_2` to `SPRITE_PALETTE_1` - it's blue now!